jamiemccarthy/unreliable/README.md

 `unreliable` is tested to support Ruby 2.6 through 3.1, and Rails 5.0 through 7.0.

-As of August 2022, this is all released versions of both that are currently supported, plus several older releases.
+As of October 2022, this is all released versions of both that are currently supported, plus several older releases.

 `unreliable` depends only on ActiveRecord and Railties.
 If you have a non-Rails app that uses ActiveRecord, you can still use it.